Faster, Pussycat! Kill! Kill!: Music

-The film's title song, "Faster Pussycat!", was performed by California band, the Bostweeds.
+The film's title song, "Faster Pussycat!", was performed by California band the Bostweeds.
 The lyrics were written by Rick Jarrard and the music was written and sung by Lynn Ready, who formed the Bostweeds and sang leads.
-The track was never released commercially, but it did appear in February 1966 as a promotional-only 45 single without a B-side.
+The track was never released commercially, but it did appear in February 1966 as a promotional-only 45 rpm single without a B-side.

 Reception and influence

 Box office

 Faster, Pussycat!
 Kill!
 Kill! premiered in Los Angeles on August 6, 1965.
 Atypically for a Meyer film, it was a box office failure upon its initial release.

 "When it first came out, it was not successful", said Meyer.
 "At the time, people didn't understand that women could have a relationship with other women."

-Critical
+Critical response

 It was generally dismissed as an exploitative "skin flick" by the few critics who took any note of it at all.
 John L. Wasserman of the San Francisco Chronicle, for example, reviewed a double bill of Faster, Pussycat! and Mudhoney in April 1966, saying that "Pussycat has the worst script ever written, and Mudhoney is the worst movie ever made."